Biodiversity Net Gain: What’s it all about?

 How much gain?

-Currently DEFRA are proposing that sites seek to achieve 10% gain in biodiversity from a baseline assessment.
+Currently DEFRA are proposing that sites seek to achieve a 5-10% gain in biodiversity from a baseline assessment.
 A potential issue with setting a single target is that the Biodiversity baseline present will vary at different sites and at one site it can change over time, affecting how developers measure a ‘gain’ and respond.
-Furthermore, a site with very low biodiversity at one time might make it very easy for a developer to achieve a 10% increase, whilst a site with a very high biodiversity baseline might make the 10% target very hard for a developer to achieve.
+Furthermore, a site with very low biodiversity at one time might make it very easy for a developer to achieve a 10% increase, whilst a site with a very high biodiversity baseline might make a fixed target very hard for a developer to achieve.
 This raises the question whether there should be a set target or an agreed proportion should be established between a Local Planning Authority and developer?

 Exemptions from the Net Gain requirement